Ultimate Guide to ARF Charges & Fees

 Insured Route

-There are 6 main fund-based (mutual funds) providers in the Republic of Ireland: New Ireland, Zurich Life, Standard Life, Irish Life, Royal London, and Aviva all of whom provide a wide range of unit-linked (mutual) multi-asset fund choices, through both their own internal and international external fund managers, under their ARF products.
+There are 6 main fund-based (mutual funds) ARF product providers in the Republic of Ireland: New Ireland, Zurich Life, Standard Life, Irish Life, Royal London, and Aviva all of whom provide a wide range of unit-linked (mutual) multi-asset fund choices, through both their own and external fund managers.

 Self-directed Route

-It is also possible to choose a self-directed solution, where you can choose your own assets to invest in e.g., ETFs, and Structured Products directly, but this option is only suited to very experienced investors, with strong investment market knowledge and adequate time available to them.
+It is also possible to choose a self-directed solution, where you can choose your assets to invest in e.g., ETFs, bonds, and REITs, but this option is only suited to very experienced investors, with strong investment market knowledge and adequate time available to them.

-Dependent on the size of your ARF it can also prove more costly, with separate trading costs in addition to plan costs.
+Do-it-yourself can also prove more costly, with separate trading costs and custody charges in addition to plan costs.
 Moreover, it adds the complexity of maintaining an appointed stockbroker for trading and a product provider for the ARF and your withdrawal payments.
-Whereas it must also be remembered, that where a self-directed route is under consideration, the AMC costs are not already built in, so appropriate monies will need to be held aside (cash holdings) to cover the AMC as all as your withdrawals.

 Top Tips